StevenHong/raisimLib/README.md

 - heightMap_13.txt: 30-by-30 testing terrain (0 - 0.5)
 - heightMap_14.txt: 30-by-30 challenging terrain (0 - 0.75)
 - heightMap_15.txt: 30-by-30 impossible terrain (0 - 1.0)

+Note: Based on the spec sheet from ANYbotics, model-based controller can handle +/- 20 degree slop.
+Challenging terrain slope corresponds to 20.55 degree slope, while impossible terrain corresponds to 26.56 degree slope.

 2. Instead of the preset random map, can also use terrain generator to create a map in Environment.hpp.
 The robot needs to contact the ground to start the training.